ivellios/django-rotv-apps/README.md

 ## Our story

 Originally this package was created for [Raport Obieżyświata](http://raportobiezyswiata.tv>) - a leading web tv channel in Poland dedicated to sci-fi and fantasy news reporting, book reviews and conventions recaps.

 Since the very begining the work of our group, we were working voluntarily to provide the best quality videos for the Polish Fandom.
-Thus we decided to release our source code of the website on the OpenSource licenses to provide others with tools for creating their own great project.
+Thus we decided to release our source code of the website to provide others with tools for creating their own great project.

 ## Language note